kisanms/Live_Tracker/README.md

   - at the time of sign Up company name list should show so user can select from there easily
   - manager have to generate a key for employee so nobody can access the app easily

+- **March 2**
+- doing changes and make the ui more performance oriented

 ## 🎉 Features Implementation

 ### Admin Dashboard